-We prepared the plan's policies and directions to align with the big ideas, ensuring they are achievable actions rather than just hopeful ambitions.
+We prepared the plan's policies and directions to align with the big ideas,

 The following table highlights key policies or directions of the plan that contribute to one or more of the big ideas.
 The table is for information purposes only and is not an exhaustive list of all relevant policy.
 For each highlight, we have provided the corresponding section of the plan where you can find more information.